Teaching with JASP

 A book that documents the data sets and provides example analyses is under development and can be freely accessed here.
 Teachers and researchers who wish to use the JASP Data Documentation Format can find a LaTeX template here.

 Students new to JASP and/or statistics in general will find guidance on the Getting Started and How to Use JASP pages on our website, where the basic functionality of JASP as well as many of the analyses are explained in detail.

 The OSF folder ‘Undergraduate Statistics with JASP’ by Erin Buchanan and colleagues contains a lot of useful material that teachers can use for teaching statistics with JASP.

 Statistical Analysis in JASP.
-A Guide for Students by Mark Goss-Sampson (PDF) is a 119-page long, in-depth guide on how to perform various forms of frequentist analyses in JASP.
+A Guide for Students by Mark Goss-Sampson (PDF) is a 151-page long, in-depth guide on how to perform various forms of frequentist analyses in JASP.
 Teachers are free to use it and share it with their students.
-For more JASP manuals, see JASP Materials.
+For older versions and other JASP manuals, see JASP Materials.

 Other JASP Materials

 For more JASP-related material (e.g., other online resources, papers, or books about JASP), you can head over to JASP Materials.